-Health and safety risks due to the potential for aircraft mishaps are reduced at DMAFB through the following safety practices:
+13 Health and safety risks due to the potential for aircraft mishaps are reduced at DMAFB through

-- 1. Airfield departures and arrivals, to the maximum extent possible and consistent with established safety procedures, shall use the airspace southeast of the base. - 2.
-Traffic patterns are flown to minimize overflights of populated areas. - 3.
+- 14 the following safety practices: - 15 - 16 1.
+Airfield departures and arrivals, to the maximum extent possible and consistent with 17 established safety procedures, shall use the airspace southeast of the base. - 18 2.
+Traffic patterns are flown to minimize overflights of populated areas. - 19 3.
 Operational areas for aircraft are over very sparsely populated areas. - 4.
 Raised pattern altitudes: Overhead patterns have been changed to keep aircraft higher over populated areas, aircraft must remain 2,800 feet AGL (86 percent higher) until within 3 miles from north end of the runway, at which time they can drop to 2,300 feet AGL (56 percent higher) to begin their approach.
-The original pattern kept aircraft at 1,500 feet AGL though all phases of the pattern. - 5.
-Visual approaches are no longer conducted from the north; only instrument approaches are authorized from the north. - Altered helicopter route to West Along 22nd Street to I-10; departures re-routed over less populated areas, raised altitude to 800 feet (60 percent increase), new procedures published.
+The original pattern kept aircraft at 1,500 feet AGL though all phases of the pattern. - 255.
+Visual approaches are no longer conducted from the north; only instrument approaches are authorized from the north. - Altered helicopter route to West Along 22nd Street to I-10; departures re-routed over less populated areas, raised altitude to 800 feet (60 percent increase), new procedures published. - Fight officer (SOF) will facilitate Runway 12 departures and Runway 30 recoveries when possible. - 8.

-- 7. Established southeast departures and arrivals for night operations; procedures implemented that require night departures and arrivals be conducted to the southeast to the maximum extent possible, during transition from day to night flying the Safety Of Flight officer (SOF) will facilitate Runway 12 departures and Runway 30 recoveries when possible. - 8.
 Maximize use of other bases for practice approaches; guidance published to use other airfields for practice approaches to the maximum extent possible, the majority of practice approaches now occur at two other airfields, Fort Huachuca and Gila Bend.

-Additional measures implemented for flight safety purposes include:

-- 1. All aircraft carrying live ordnance utilize the southeast corridor. - 2.
-Aircraft unable to expend live ordnance due to any system malfunction are diverted to an alternate base to preclude recovery over the Tucson metro area. - 3.
-Aircraft experiencing malfunctions recover to DMAFB from the southeast, preventing overflight of densely populated areas.
+- 1 Additional measures implemented for flight safety purposes include: - 2 3 - 1.
+All aircraft carrying live ordnance utilize the southeast corridor. - Aircraft unable to expend live ordnance due to any system malfunction are diverted to an alternate base to preclude recovery over the Tucson metro area. - 3.
+Aircraft experiencing malfunctions recover to DMAFB from the southeast, preventing overflight of densely populated areas. - 7 8

-Participation by foreign nations would involve international aircraft as described earlier, but the small numbers of those aircraft would not appreciably increase the overall risk factor for Total Force Training operations.
-All foreign units that are allowed to train within the U.S. are vetted through an intense approval process; approval for their training mission is at the Secretary of the Air Force level (Carpenter 2011).
-All foreign units requesting to deploy to DMAFB would have first met the following requirements in consideration for a Red Flag or other formal US exercise: they must have flown in a Large Force Exercise or Combined Force Exercise that included USAF participation within the last 36 months; the foreign unit must understand and comply with USAF training rules and restrictions; pilots must have a minimum of 500 hours flying time; pilots must demonstrate English language proficiency.
-It should also be noted that all U.S. and foreign units that train under the Total Force Training Mission are experienced pilots; they are not learning how to fly.
-Rather, they are training to operate in cooperation with U.S. aircrews under different warfare scenarios.
-Significant impacts would occur if any of the alternatives would result in a marked or measureable increase in risks to public safety.
+9 Participation by foreign nations would involve international aircraft as described earlier, but the 10 small numbers of those aircraft would not appreciably increase the overall risk factor for Total 11 Force Training operations.
+All foreign units that are allowed to train within the U.S. are vetted 12 through an intense approval process; approval for their training mission is at the Secretary of 13 the Air Force level (Carpenter 2011).
+It should also be noted that all U.S. and foreign units that 14 train under the Total Force Training Mission are experienced pilots; they are not learning how to 15 fly.
+Rather, they are training to operate in cooperation with U.S. aircrews under different warfare 16 scenarios.
+Significant impacts would occur if any of the alternatives would result in a marked or 17 measureable increase in risks to public safety.

 The No Action Alternative would involve Total Force Training activities at the 2009 sortie level of approximately 1,408 sorties annually.
 All safety practices identified above are currently in effect, and, as a result, there have been no Class A mishaps associated with visiting unit operations out of DMAFB.
-There would be no increased safety risk or health impacts for the Tucson area, since Total Force Training sorties would be kept at the current level.
+There would be no increased safety risk for the Tucson area, since Total Force Training sorties would be kept at the current level.

-4.3.6.2 Alternative 1.
-Update and Implement Total Force Training to Include FMS Aircraft (Preferred Alternative)
+264.3.6.2Alternative 1.Update and Implement Total Force Training to Include FMS27Aircraft (Preferred Alternative)